onehippo/ckeditor/README.md

 A release is available in a tag are named `hippo/<version>`, e.g. `hippo/4.3.0-h1`.

-The version number is included in the generated code.
-Be sure to bump the `BUILD_VERSION` variable in the script `/dev/builder/build.sh` after tagging a release.
+The script `/dev/builder/build.sh` needs a 'build version' parameter, which is burned into the generated code.
+Hippo CMS uses the same version number as in the tag name (e.g. '4.3.0-h1').

 ### Branches for external plugins